byTheo/MS-Fairy-lights-node/README.md

 - or a rotary encoder with tactile switch encorperated.

 # Software
 All the embedded software I created for this board is located in the *software* directory of this repository.
+The directory contains several sketches that utilize the PCB and transform it into:

-* Work in progress *
+- FairyLightLamp : a node with one single - dimmable - light which results in a nice ambiance.